 Log and categorise tax-deductible business expenses for tattoo artists and piercing studios.
-Track costs by category, monitor your running deduction total, and export a CSV for your accountant.
+Track costs by category and export a CSV for tax.

 Founder & Piercing Expert